GustavoPB/CeCe-plugins/cell/README.md

 Program that stores amount of all molecules in current iteration to `molecules` data table.
 It stores object identifier to distinguish between multiple cells.

+Result is stored into `molecules.csv` file and is shared by all cells with this program attached.

 ```xml
 <object class="cell.Yeast" programs="cell.store-molecules" />
 ```